NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-simple-recipe.md

 ## Setup

-To orchestrate complex jobs, NeMo-Skills uses Docker containers.
+To orchestrate complex jobs, Nemo-Skills uses Docker containers.
 You’ll need to install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) if running locally or use a Slurm cluster that supports [NVIDIA/pyxis](https://github.com/NVIDIA/pyxis).
-In both cases, it’s recommended that you set up NeMo-Skills on a local workstation and configure it to access your Slurm cluster through ssh.
+In both cases, it’s recommended that you set up Nemo-Skills on a local workstation and configure it to access your Slurm cluster through ssh.
 It will take care of uploading your code and scheduling jobs.

 Run the following commands locally to complete the setup: